sueszli/mastermind/README.md

-This game was implemented with the [CodeDraw library](https://github.com/Krassnig/CodeDraw).
+This game was implemented with the [CodeDraw library](https://github.com/Krassnig/CodeDraw) and serves as a small demo for that project.

 ```bash
 # install java